jamesccupps/jamesccupps.github.io/PROTOCOL.md

 The `0x4640` opcode is also used **mid-session** as a periodic identity refresh / EPing.
 The body format is identical to the initial handshake.

-The cadence used by Desigo CC is **exactly 10.0 seconds** per established TCP connection, measured across multiple long-running sessions with zero variance.
-This matches the vendor-default "Intra-site EPing Period" of 10 s (see §13.2.1).
+The cadence used by Desigo CC is **exactly 10.0 seconds** per established TCP connection, matching the default "Intra-site EPing Period" of 10 s (see §13.2.1).
 Clients SHOULD match this cadence to be indistinguishable from a real supervisor; the protocol also tolerates longer intervals on most firmware.
-A client that allows >60 s of idle time MAY have its connection closed by the panel.
+A client that allows more than 60 s of idle time MAY have its connection closed by the panel.

 ### 9.6 Inner TLV Format